andrtell/basic-vm/README.md

 - The Podman equivalent of a Docker daemon will be installed and started.
 - All network traffic will be blocked except for port 22 (SSH).

-## Preparations
+## Before you start

-### VM

-Create a new machine with your favourite cloud provider running Ubuntu 22.04 LTS.
+Create a new machine with your favourite cloud provider running `Ubuntu 22.04 LTS`.

 This repo (and README) assumes a you can login to the remote machine as `root`.

 Some cloud providers provide a user with `sudo` rights instead of a `root` user.
-Details may vary.

 This README uses `~/.ssh/id_ed25519-root` as the filename for the `root` private-key file.
 You can use any filename.

+## Local setup

 ### /etc/hosts